CarnaViire/blogpost-7.0/blogpost.md

 # Final Notes

 We try to pick the most interesting and impactful changes in the networking space.
 The article doesn't contain all the changes we did, but they can be found in [dotnet/runtime](https://github.com/dotnet/runtime) repository.
 As usual, performance improvements are not mentioned as they get their spot in Stephens's article [Performance Improvements in .NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7).
-Finally, we like to hear from you, so if you encounter an issue or have any feedback, you can file it in [our GitHub](https://github.com/dotnet/runtime/issues).
+We'd also like to hear from you, so if you encounter an issue or have any feedback, you can file it in [our GitHub](https://github.com/dotnet/runtime/issues).
+Finally, you can find similar blog posts for previous releases here: [.NET 6 Networking Improvements](https://devblogs.microsoft.com/dotnet/dotnet-6-networking-improvements/), [.NET 5 Networking Improvements](https://devblogs.microsoft.com/dotnet/net-5-new-networking-improvements/).